microsoft/onnxruntime/onnxruntime/core/flatbuffers/schema/README.md

     ```
     python onnxruntime/core/flatbuffers/schema/compile_schema.py --flatc <path to flatc>
     ```
+3. Update the version history and record the changes.
+Changes made to [the ORT file format schema](ort.fbs) warrants not only updating the ort format version, but also the checkpoint version since the checkpoint schema depends on the ort format schema.

 # ORT FB format version history
 In [ort_format_version.h](../ort_format_version.h), see `IsOrtModelVersionSupported()` for the supported versions and `kOrtModelVersion` for the current version.

+Any changes made to the

 ## Version 1
 History begins.